molsonkiko/JsonToolsNppPlugin/docs/README.md

 - If you query a JSON Lines doc with RemesPath, the query result will be formatted as normal JSON.
 - If you have a JSON Lines document that doesn't have the `.jsonl` extension, you can use the `Plugins->JsonTools->Parse JSON Lines document` command in the main menu.

+## Running tests ##

+The plugin contains a variety of built-in unit tests and performance benchmarks that can be run on demand from the `Run Tests` plugin menu command.

+This repository also contains ["most recent errors.txt"](/most%20recent%20errors.txt), which shows the expected output (modulo some variation in the benchmarking times) of these tests.
+By comparing the output of running the tests on your computer to the expected output, you can determine whether the plugin's code is working as expected.

+Prior to version [4.2.0](/CHANGELOG.md#420---2022-10-29), running these tests should cause the plugin to crash after printing the line `Testing JSON grepper's file reading ability` because some tests referenced an absolute file path.

 # Get JSON from files and APIs #

 *Added in version 3.6.0*